 Uncanny/Android was the seventh film for director Matthew Leutwyler.
 Leutwyler began directing with the non-genre Road Kill (1999) and in between various other works has made genre items such as Dead & Breakfast (2004), Unearthed (2007) and Swipe (2016).
 Leutwyler has also acted as a producer on other films with James Gunn’s Super (2010) and Hellbenders (2012), among others.

 Uncanny was made before Ex Machina (2015), although ended up not being released until several months after the other film whereupon it was retitled Android – not to be confused with the earlier modest B-budget film Android (1982).
-It joins a bunch of other films that have come out in recent years on the subject of Artificial Intelligence, including The Machine (2013), Automata (2014), Chappie (2015), Morgan (2016), Tau (2018) and Zoe (2018), as well as tv’s Westworld (2016- ).
+It joins a bunch of other films that have come out in recent years on the subject of Artificial Intelligence, including The Machine (2013), Automata (2014), Chappie (2015), A.I.
+Rising (2018), Morgan (2016), v, Tau (2018) and Zoe (2018), as well as tv’s Westworld (2016- ).
+We even had an A.I. comedy Superintelligence (2020) and Life Like (2019), which has a surprisingly similar twist to this film, that felt like it should have been a comedy.
+(For a more detailed overview of the genre see Films About Artificial Intelligence).

 Uncanny/Android is undeniably reminiscent of the plot of Ex Machina in which a journalist is invited to the inner sanctum of a reclusive artificial intelligence researcher and asked to assess the android he has developed.
 In both cases, there is an attraction between human interviewer and the machine.
 To its credit, Uncanny takes things even further than Ex Machina did, having the journalist as a woman and making both creator and machine male and her developing an attraction to the creator whereupon the machine starts getting all stalky.